itsmeipg/mpv-config/README.md

 Buttons can be added for aspect ratio, deband, and shader profiles by using uosc-video-settings.conf.

+- Advanced functionality below

 If using a keybind to toggle a shader, use the shader_path (default: ~~/shaders) to prevent activating shaders twice.
 If the amount of shaders in the list changes, you messed up something in the uosc-video-settings.conf's shader profile syntax or used the wrong path in input.conf to toggle a shader.

-If profile matches default, profile will take priority and be highlighted.

 # Shaders